datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter3.md

 ```

-The `summarise()` function will create summary statistics (e.g. mean) for a given column in the dataframe.
-For instance, to estimate the average and standard deviation of the vehicles' weight you can use the following code:
+The `summarise()` function will create summary statistics (e.g. mean) for a given column in your dataframe.
+For instance, you can use the following code to estimate the average and standard deviation of the vehicles' weight:

 ```

 > cars %>% summarise(avg_wt = mean(wt), sd_wt = sd(wt))
 ```

+Note in the previous code that `avg_wt` and `sd_wt` are just the names that were given to those calculations, but any other name could have been used.

+Apart from `mean`, some examples of aggregating functions that you can call from summarise() are:

 - min(x) - minimum.
 - max(x) - maximum.